-A temperature sensor will be installed within the top of the blast furnace as a further operational indicator.
+A temperature sensor will be installed within the top of the Blast Furnace as a further operational indicator.

-The ventilation hood now connected to the Hard Lead Ventilation System serving the slag tap of the blast furnace will be enlarged, served with greater air flow, and redirected to a different baghouse that will be followed by the enlarged wet scrubbing capacity.
+The ventilation hood now connected to the Hard Lead Ventilation System serving the slag tap of the Blast Furnace will be enlarged, served with greater air flow, and redirected to a baghouse that will be routed to the new wet scrubbing system.

-The existing ram feeding mechanisms on the reverberatory furnace will be replaced with screw feeders to reduce the potential for organic-bearing process gases to be drawn into the Soft Lead Ventilation System pickup hooding when the ram feeders cycle.
+The existing ram feeding mechanisms on the Reverberatory Furnace will be replaced with screw feeders to reduce the potential for organic-bearing process gases to be drawn into the Soft Lead Ventilation System pickup hooding when the ram feeders cycle.

-The ventilation hooding serving two refining kettles will be removed from the Hard Lead Ventilation System and rerouted to a baghouse that will be followed by the enlarged wet scrubbing capacity.
+The ventilation hooding serving two refining kettles will be removed from the Hard Lead Ventilation System and redirected to a baghouse that will be routed to the new wet scrubbing system.
 In the future, arsenic additions in refining operations will be restricted to these two kettles.